APNIC-Labs/draft-kskroll-sentinel/README.md

    responses, ("other") which is similarly an indeterminate response with respect to the trusted key state.

-4. Sentinel Tests for a set of Resolvers
+4. Sentinel Tests for a Set of Resolvers

    The description in Section 3 describes a trust anchor test that can be used in the simple situation where the test queries were being